Cinema access and concessions

 Physically or mobility-impaired customers

 If you are a wheelchair user or have restricted mobility, contact the cinema before you go to check its facilities.
-Cinemas must provide an area for wheelchair users.
+Cinemas must have an area for wheelchair users.

 If you will need a wheelchair once you arrive at the cinema, contact the cinema beforehand.

-If you have an assistance dog, book your ticket and let the cinema know beforehand so they can allocate the most suitable seating for you.
+If you have an assistance dog, book your ticket and let the cinema know beforehand so they can give you the most suitable seating.